 What do you know about the tallest mountain in Africa?
 Many of us have had great mountain climbing experiences, those memories that last a lifetime.
 But climbing Kilimanjaro and reaching the top is truly one of the most surreal experiences you could ever imagine.
 It gives a great sense of achievement.

 Can you climb Kilimanjaro?
-The answer would be YES.
+The answer would be YES, but make sure to bring climbing essentials and outdoor climbing ropes with you.
 Thousands of people travel to Tanzania every year to see this wonderful beauty of a mountain.
 With Viva Africa Tours, we ensure that your climbing experience is as safe and enjoyable as possible.

 Here are some interesting facts about the mountain: